Filipe-0911/connectgithubapi/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Use

+To use the program, create a .env file in the main folder to save your github token.
+In the App.java file, change the user name to the profile name of the person who wants to get data from projects.
+Project data comes in the console.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management